Dynamical spin correlations in kagome antiferromagnets: comparison of Abrikosov fermion and Schwinger boson approaches

 \section{Detailed calculation of the random-phase approximation}

 In this appendix, we present the detailed implementation of the RPA calculation.
-In the perturbative part of the RPA, we retain only the nearest-neighbor Heisenberg interaction and neglect the DM term,
+In principle, the RPA vertex can be constructed from the original Hamiltonian.
+In the numerical calculation, however, we neglect the DM contribution to the vertex for simplicity because of its smallness and retain only the nearest-neighbor Heisenberg interaction,

 where $\langle i,j\rangle$ runs over unordered nearest-neighbor bonds, whereas $(i,j)$ runs over all ordered nearest-neighbor pairs of sites, so that each bond is counted twice in the latter expression.
 This approximation is adopted because, in the present setup, $d^{z}/J=0.02$, so that the DM interaction is much smaller than the Heisenberg exchange.
+We also note the approximation involved in this choice of perturbation Hamiltonian.
+Following previous spinon-based RPA calculations~\cite{Rao-Moessner-Knolle-2025,Willsher-2025}, we use the Heisenberg interaction as the perturbing interaction.
+A more microscopic treatment would isolate only the residual four-spinon interaction not already absorbed into the mean-field Hamiltonian, and the present implementation may therefore overestimate the strength of the magnetic instability quantitatively.
 Expressing this Hamiltonian in the Schwinger boson representation, we obtain